msalemor/app-services-networking/README.md

 - For ASE, be careful not to block certain ports (via NSGs) which are required for the service to operate correctly
 - Enable logging and monitoring

-## Desings in order or improved security
+## App Services solution deployments in order or improved security

 ### App Service with IP Filter & Data with Service Tags